 Kids are 2x more likely to exercise if they see their parents and older relatives exercise.
 They are also more likely to eat fruits and vegetables if they are readily available.
 Eating healthy does not have to be fancy or expensive.

 Jane* was disappointed to learn that she had pre-diabetes and her weight had gone up again.
 She was feeling more tired, frustrated, and also concerned about her daughter’s activity levels.
 Jane created a competition with her family to focus on improved health.
 Their goals were to get 8000 steps per day and eat five servings of fruits or vegetables every day.
 They used a sticker chart to track their progress, and after a few weeks, Jane noticed a visible improvement in her entire family’s well-being.

 Health Tip of the Week

 Making progress in your health journey starts with small changes.
-Dr. Bitner recommends setting attainable health goals and then slowly build from there.
-AllTrails is a great app to find new parks and trails in your local area (and luckily West Michigan has abundant green space).
-Making small changes now will impact future generations and, together, we can change the health narrative in the United States.
+Dr. Bitner recommends setting attainable health goals and then slowly building from there.
+AllTrails is a great app for finding new parks and trails in your local area (and luckily, West Michigan has abundant green space).
+Making small changes now will impact future generations, and together, we can change the health narrative in the United States.